Houston Treasures

 Photo by: Alexander’s Fine Portrait Design

-He has been active in state and national politics since 1961 and became Texas Secretary of State in 1979.
-In 1989, he was appointed by Governor Clements to serve as a member of the Texas Task Force on Public Education.
-He was Co-Chairman of the Houston Economic Summit Host Committee for the 1990 Economic Summit of Industrialized Nations, and was honored by the city for his efforts in the Great Summit Clean-Up to prepare the city for hosting the world leaders.
+He has been active in state and national politics since 1961 and served as Texas Secretary of State from 1979 to 1983.
+In 1989, Governor Clements appointed him to the Texas Task Force on Public Education.
+He was Co-Chairman of the Houston Economic Summit Host Committee for the 1990 Economic Summit of Industrialized Nations and was honored by the city for his efforts in the Great Summit Clean-Up to prepare the city to host world leaders.

 Mr. Strake has served as a member of the boards of numerous civic and charitable organizations, among them the Boy Scouts of America; Rotary Club of Houston; Asia Society/Houston; Mexican Cultural Institute of Houston; Institute of International Education; Greater Houston Partnership; Keep Houston Beautiful; Acton Institute For The Study of Religion and Liberty; Texas Parks and Wildlife Expo; San Jacinto Museum of History Association; and the University of St. Thomas.
 He is a board member of the Albert and Ethel Herzstein Foundation and is the President of Strake Foundation.

-In 1988 she was appointed by Governor Bill Clements to the Texas Commissions on the Arts and in 1990, she served as a member of the Host Committee for the World Economic Summit.
+In 1988, she was appointed by Governor Bill Clements to the Texas Commission on the Arts, and in 1990, she served on the Host Committee for the World Economic Summit.
 She is a member of the Tanglewood Garden Club, the Garden of the Seasons Garden Club, the St. Michael’s Women’s Guild and the Donne de Domani Club.
-George and Annette enjoy spending time with their six children’s families, including fifteen grandchildren.
+George and Annette enjoy spending time with their six children and their families, including fifteen grandchildren.

 Pin It on Pinterest